 The instep of some gaiters includes a patch of durable material known as a kick panel.
 The design can also incorporate an entire lower section of rugged fabric such as 1,000 denier Cordura nylon.
 The Hillsound Armadillo LT is a good example of a gaiter with a rugged fabric for increased durability.

-Either a kick panel or rugged fabric is a must-have for those who might be putting their gaiters to use with independent crampons (like Kahtoola microspikes).
+Either a kick panel or rugged fabric is a must-have for those who might be putting their gaiters to use with independent crampons (like Kahtoola Microspikes).
 And all other things being equal, a set featuring one or the other will enjoy a longer lifespan.
-The additional fabric helps provides abrasion resistance needed at a high wear area of the gaiter.
+The additional fabric helps provide abrasion resistance needed at a high wear area of the gaiter.

 Read More: Gear Review: Hillsound Armadillo LT Gaiter

 Front closure system